Skip to main content

 constraints:

-# Optional: allows you to filter on which configurations the policy should apply.
+# Optional: This field allows you to specify the configurations to which the policy should apply.
 If left

-# blank, this policy is a catch-all and applied to all terraform configurations.
+# blank, this policy is a catch-all and will be applied to all terraform configurations.

 selector: